-How Much Do You Really Need to Buy a Franchise?
+How Much Money Do You Really Need to Buy a Franchise?

 How much money do you need to buy a franchise?
 It depends on your unique financial situation and goals.